Kelly Criterion Simulation, Optimum Bet Size for Bankroll Growth

 The Kelly simulation demonstrates the folly of over-betting.
 You will eventually lose your entire bankroll if you bet too much, in spite of having an advantage over the casino.
 (Note to casino managers: This is a reason not to bar amateur card counters!)

 Furthermore, the graph demonstrates the extreme difficulty and exceptional patience required to eke out a long-term gain from card counting.
-In typical good 6-deck games, a 2% player advantage requires a true count of +5 or better (using the Hi-Lo count).
-You might get this advantage for one or two dozen hands per day.
+In typical good 6-deck games, a 2% player advantage requires a true count of +5 using the Hi-Lo count (for example, a running count of +15 with 3 decks remaining).
+You might get this advantage for

 Even after playing 1,000 such hands over several weeks, there's no guarantee that you'll come out ahead for just those hands with a 2% advantage, even while betting the Kelly optimum.
 Meanwhile, you'll also be playing many tens of thousands of hands with less advantage, or no advantage, or a slight disadvantage.
 Card counting is a very tough business!